MicrosoftDocs/customer-insights/topics/developers/dev-resources/tutorials/ingest.md

 echo 'some_key "some value" my_int 42 some_cool_value false' | pt -t <ingestion_key> -s <signal_name> -
 ```

-While not needed, as it's the default option, the format can be explicitly declared by passing `-f kvp` as an argument.
+While not needed since it's the default option, the format can be explicitly declared by passing `-f kvp` as an argument.
 In this case, the event being logged is equivalent to the following JSON object:
 ```json
 {
     "some_key": "some value",